tarsil/django-boilerplate/README.md

 - Read more about this [here](https://channels.readthedocs.io/en/stable/index.html)

 # To install from template base

 - `django-admin startproject --template=https://github.com/tiagoarasilva/django-boilerplate/archive/master.zip --extension=py,md,html,txt,scss,sass project_name`
 - Make sure you change the "project_name" to the name you gave to the project when running the previous command
 - The tests for the views won't work until you implement the solution to make the tests passing!
 TDD oriented.

 # Docker

 - Change the {{ project_name }} in your docker file to the desired name

 # {{ project_name }} Docker

 -  Run `docker volume create --name={{ project_name }}_db_data`
 -  Run `docker-compose up`.
 It will download all the resources needed to build your docker containers
 -  Run `docker-compose exec {{ project_name }} bash` to go inside the container
 -  Run `make run` to start the server (inside docker container)
 -  Run `make shell` to start the shell_plus

-If you want, you can create alias in your local machine inside the bash_profile to do automatically this for you
+If you desire, you can create somes aliases in your local machine, inside the bash_profile/bashrc/profile to do automatically some previous instructions for you

 E.g.: